jasverma-hub/codeclause_internship_alarmclock_with_gui/README.md

 1. Tkinter library:This library will allow us to create a window for the user in order to use the application.
 2. Datetime and time modules:These modules will allow us to handle dates and times and help us manipulate them whenever required.
 3. winsound module:This module will allow us to generate sounds for the alarm clock.

+Embarking on this Python project with Tkinter and datetime is a fantastic opportunity to learn and create something meaningful.
+By following the steps outlined, you'll delve into the world of GUI development and time manipulation, gaining valuable experience along the way.